20kdc/gabien-common/datum/specification.md

 3. *Special Identifiers,* such as `#t` and `#f` -- a subset of potential identifiers for reserved identifiers to be handled by the receiving parser.

-4. *Strings* (already defined).

-5. The *alone-class* tokens (already defined).
+4. The already-defined tokens, *strings* and the *alone-group* tokens.

+Something to note is that the implementation of the differentiation is best placed within the tokenizer.
+These steps are divided here for ease of explanation.

 ### Differentiation

-A *potential identifier's* first character's *indirect value and class* completely defines the kind of potential identifier it is.
-No further transform is performed on the potential identifier's direct values -- that sequence is given as-is (though see the below sections for specific notes on this).
+A *potential identifier's* first character's class (as preserved from earlier) completely defines the kind of potential identifier it is.
+This step is the last point at which character classes are seen.

+Importantly, because it's preserved from earlier, escaping the first character guarantees as usual that the result will be *content-class*.

 The classification of potential identifiers into their various subtypes works as follows:

-* All potential identifiers that begin with the indirect values of 48 `0` through 57 `9` inclusive or 45 `-` are *reserved number identifiers*.
+* All potential identifiers that begin with a *numeric-start-class* character are *reserved number identifiers*.

-* All potential identifiers that begin with the indirect value of 35 `#` are *special identifiers*.
+* All potential identifiers that begin with a *special-identifier-class* character are *special identifiers*.

 * Potential identifiers that don't fall into the above brackets are *symbols*.

-Once this differentiation has been performed, if characters within are direct or indirect ceases to matter -- all further processing operates on *direct values*.
-(This is important as parsing of numbers is assumed to be handed off to code that does not care about the direct/indirect distinction.)
+Once this differentiation has been performed, *character classes no longer matter, only token types.*

+This is important for various reasons, the most obvious being that `0` through `9` can't be discriminated by the character class system.

 ### Symbols